silentFred/praating-ai/README.md

 - For Wayland, you'd need to use `ydotool` or `wtype` instead

 ### Wrong mouse button
-Use the detection snippet above to find your button, then update `mouse_button` in your config.
+Run `praating --setup` to detect and configure your button.